 |Modernity dictates the use of scarce drinking water for laundering.|

 The paradoxical thing here is that modernity has replaced ‘unsafe’ open water with piped drinking water whereas the city is constantly suffering from water shortage.
 Traditional use of open water for washing would save so much costly drinking water.
-When looking for sustainable water supplies, this is definitely a no brainer.
+When looking for sustainable water supplies, the choice for open water is a no-brainer.

 Matthew Neville, ‘Banganga Enduring Tank, Regenerative Tissue’, in Reclaiming (the Urbanism of) Mumbai, ed. by Kelly Shannon and Janina Gosseye, Explorations in/of Urbanism, 3 (Amsterdam: Sun Academia, 2009), pp. 111–19.